-Secure Delete makes sure to overwrite the file or folder while deleting them.
-The method makes sure that all the unallocated portions belonging to the file are freed-up and available to use.
+Secure Delete overwrites the file or folder while deleting it.
+The method ensures that all the unallocated portions belonging to the file are freed up and available to use.

-It is true that Secure Delete can completely erase anything, but there is something it can’t.
-Certain folders that help in running the Windows system are excluded from the list.
+Secure Delete can completely erase anything, but there is something it can’t.
+Certain folders that help run the Windows system are excluded from the list.
 The list includes folders like:

 The program will still work as it should inside the above-mentioned folders.
 The above folders are marked as exceptions because deleting them can lead to a fresh Windows installation.

-To be able to perform the permanent deletion of files, download SDelete from Microsoft and these Registry files from our servers.
+To be able to permanently delete files, download SDelete from Microsoft and these Registry files from our servers.

 Now create a system restore point first and then follow the steps given below carefully: